 - Supplementation with standardised Ginkgo extract (120 mg/day for 4 months) improved mood, sleep and coping ability for daily activities in a randomised, placebo-controlled study involving 5028 free-living elderly volunteers.

-- In a randomised, double-blind. placebo-controlled study involving healthy adults, standardised Ginkgo extract (100 mg/day for 30 days) produced a significant improvement in a wide range of cognitive abilities. including long-term memory and abstract reasoning. using the multidimensional aptitude battery.
-Standardised Ginkgo extract (180 mg/day for 6 weeks) significantly increased cognitive processing speed and subjective ratings of memory improvement, compared with placebo. in cognitively intact older adults (55 to 86 years of age) in a randomised. double-blind. placebo-controlled. parallel-group study.
+- In a randomised, double-blind, placebo-controlled study involving healthy adults, standardised Ginkgo extract (100 mg/day for 30 days) produced a significant improvement in a wide range of cognitive abilities, including long-term memory and abstract reasoning, using the multidimensional aptitude battery.
+Standardised Ginkgo extract (180 mg/day for 6 weeks) significantly increased cognitive processing speed and subjective ratings of memory improvement, compared with placebo, in cognitively intact older adults (55 to 86 years of age) in a randomised, double-blind, placebo-controlled. parallel-group study.
 The effects of acute doses of standardised Ginkgo extract on memory and psychomotor performance in asymptomatic volunteers aged 30 to 59 years was tested in a randomised, double-blind, placebo-controlled, five-way crossover design.
-The results confirm that the effects of Ginkgo on cognition are more pronounced for memory, particularly working memory.
-The most efficacious dose was a single dose of 120 mg and the cognitive enhancing effects were more likely to be apparent in individuals aged 50 to 59 years.
-In a double-blind, controlled, crossover trial, acute administration of standardised Ginkgo extract (240 mg and 360 mg) to healthy young volunteers produced a sustained improvement in attention compared with placebo.
-A randomised, double-blind, placebo-controlled trial demonstrated significant improvement in speed of information processing, working memory, and executive processing for healthy volunteers treated with standardised Ginkgo extract.
+The results confirm that the effects of Ginkgo on cognition are more pronounced for memory, mainly working memory.
+The most efficacious dose was a single dose of 120 mg, and the cognitive enhancing effects were more likely to be apparent in individuals aged 50 to 59 years.
+In a double-blind, controlled, crossover trial, acute administration of standardised Ginkgo extract (240 mg and 360 mg) to healthy young volunteers produced sustained improvement in attention compared with placebo.
+A randomised, double-blind, placebo-controlled trial demonstrated a significant increase in speed of information processing, working memory, and executive processing for healthy volunteers treated with standardised Ginkgo extract.